bitlap/intellij-sbt-dependency-analyzer/README.md

 - Must put `addDependencyTreePlugin` into `plugins.sbt` file.
 - If both the Gradle and SBT plugins are enabled in the environment, two analysis buttons will appear.
 Please try the latter one.
 (Generally speaking)
 - The plugin currently has no depth limit, pay attention to memory.
+- The plugin needs to execute `organization` to obtain the current module `organization`.

 **Entry point one**